 Data Collection and Statistical Analysis

 At regular intervals from germination to harvest, plant growth attributes such as plant height (cm) and dry weight (g/plant) were assessed from 20 DAS to 80 DAS at 20 days interval.
-Whereas at harvest, yield attributes such as number of cobs/plants, number of rows/cobs, seed yield (t/ha), stover yield (t/ha) were recorded and statistically analyzed to test their significance using analysis of variance (ANOVA) for randomized block design as mentioned by Gomez and Gomez (1984) and F value was computed at 5% level of probability and critical difference was measured for the comparison of treatment means.
+Whereas at harvest, yield attributes such as number of cobs/plants, number of rows/cobs, seed yield (t/ha), stover yield (t/ha) were recorded and statistically analyzed to test their significance using analysis of variance (ANOVA) for randomized complete block design as mentioned by Gomez and Gomez (1984) and F value was computed at 5% level of probability and critical difference was measured for the comparison of treatment means.

 3. RESULTS AND DISCUSSION: